An athlete’s diet should provide the appropriate amount of vitamins and minerals to maintain

 casseroles to keep us warm as temperatures drop.
 It’s no accident that citrus fruits peak in the

-.
+dead of winter.
 As primary sources of Vitamin C, citrus fruits boost immunity to fight off the

 cough you caught one cold day at practice.
 Come spring and summer, lighter, sweeter, juicier